Telegraph: Social media addicts behave like those addicted to drink and drugs.

 The research by Michigan State University found that those who made heavy use of websites like Facebook and Twitter displayed signs of impaired decision-making, like those with substance addiction.

-US scientists conducting a gambling experiment found that the worst performers tended to be those hooked on social media sites such as Facebook.
+US scientists conducting a gambling experiment found that the worst performers cared-for be those hooked on social media sites like Facebook.

-Precisely the same trend has been seen in people who abuse drugs such as cocaine and heroin.
+Precisely a similar trend has been seen in those who abuse medication like cocaine and opiate.

 Lead researcher Dr Dar Meshi, from Michigan State University, said: “Around one-third of humans on the planet are using social media, and some of these people are displaying maladaptive, excessive use of these sites.

-“Our findings will hopefully motivate the field to take social media overuse seriously.”
+“Our findings can hopefully inspire the sector to require social media overuse seriously.”

 Dr Meshi’s team first asked 71 participants to take part in a survey designed to measure their psychological dependence on Facebook.

 Questions asked about their pre-occupation with the platform, their feelings when unable to use it, attempts to quit the site, and the impact Facebook had on their jobs or studies.

 Participants were then asked to require half within the Iowa Gambling Task, a way of assessing decision-making and risky behaviour wide utilized by psychologists.